acascarla/reconciliation/readme.md

 ```
 make run
 ```
-2. Once django is running, apply migrations and create superuser
+2. Once Django is running, apply migrations and create superuser
 ```
 make init
 ```

 ## Option 2.
 Manual
-If you prefer in raw, you need a virtualenv with python 3.6 and a postgres database with a powered user (where you want, local, docker, rds..)
+If you prefer in raw, you need a virtualenv with Python 3 and a Postgres database with a powered user (where you want, local, Docker, RDS..)

 1. In virtualenv install requirements
 ```